spdx/spdx-spec/chapters/file-information.md

 If the Concluded License is not the same as the License Information in File, a written explanation should be provided in the Comments on License field ([8.7](#8.7)).
 With respect to `NOASSERTION`, a written explanation in the Comments on License field ([8.7](#8.7)) is preferred.

-**Intent**

-Here, the intent is for the SPDX file creator to analyze the License Information in File ([8.6](#8.6)) and other objective information, e.g., “COPYING FILE,” along with the results from any scanning tools, to arrive at a reasonably objective conclusion as to what license governs the file.

-**Metadata**

 The metadata for the concluded license field is shown in Table 40.

 Table 40 — Metadata for the concluded license field